MahmoudBadrAli/Guess-The-Word-Game/README.md

 **Guess The Word** is a fun, educational, and interactive word-guessing game built using **HTML**, **CSS**, and **JavaScript**.
 It helps players improve their vocabulary by challenging them to guess hidden words based on difficulty level.

 ---

+## Special Thanks

+This project was inspired by the incredible content of **[Elzero Web School](https://www.youtube.com/@ElzeroWebSchool)**.

+Special thanks to **[Osama Elzero](https://www.facebook.com/OsElzero/)** for making web development easy and fun for thousands of Arabic-speaking learners.
+This project builds on ideas and techniques learned from his amazing tutorials.

+---
-Try The Game From Here: [Guess The Word](https://mahmoudbadrali.github.io/Guess-The-Word-Game/)
+Try The Game Live: [Guess The Word](https://mahmoudbadrali.github.io/Guess-The-Word-Game/)
 ---

 ## 📌 Game Concept